 Do any of those thoughts sound familiar to you?
 Are you struggling to find joy and peace in your life?
-If so I have something to tell you that you aren’t going to like, but need to hear.
-As long as you allow those thoughts make themselves at home in your mind things will only get worse.
+If so, I have something to tell you that you aren’t going to like but need to hear.
+As long as you allow those thoughts to make themselves at home in your mind, things will only get worse.
 Even if you only have those thoughts occasionally, you must be careful to not allow them to fester and grow.
-I know this all too well as I have been there and I don’t wish it upon anybody.
+I know this all too well as I have been there, and I don’t wish it upon anybody.

 Clean up that mess

 The first step in spring cleaning your mind of negative thoughts is to confront them.
 Why do you feel worthless or that you don’t have a purpose?
 Why do you hate your life?
 When you are able to recognize the source of a negative thought, you can begin the process of cleaning.

 Face the source, and figure out why it occurred.
 Maybe you felt like you let someone you love down.
 Instead of allowing the negative thought to fester, think if there was something you could have done differently.
 While you can’t relive the moment to make it better, you may be able to improve the outcome the next time.

 Each time you think of a solution or take precautions, you begin to scrub those stains out.
 Rid your mind of doubt and fear by washing it with courage and strength.
 Be forceful; tell that beast to shut its mouth!
 Because, believe it or not, you are strong, beautiful, worthy of love, and have a purpose.